 Sins of the Demon

-This urban fantasy is a paperback edition that was published by DAW Books on January 3, 2012 and has 311 pages.
+urban fantasy that was published by DAW Books on January 3, 2012 and has 311 pages.

 Explore it on Goodreads or Amazon.